bcgov/keycloak-example-apps/examples/oidc/roles/README.md

 The page will reload when you make changes.

-## Creating and assigning roles
+## Creating and Assigning Roles

-If you log into the example app without assigning roles to the user, no roles will be displayed.
+If you log into the example app without role(s) assigned to the user, no roles will be displayed.

-To assign and create roles for a user, select your integration in the CSS App, create the role in the **Role Management** tab, and add the users to the role in the **Assign Users to Roles** tab.
+To create and assign roles for a user:
+1. Select your integration in the **CSS App**.
+2. Create the role in the **Role Management** tab.
+3. Add users to the role in the **Assign Users to Roles** tab.

+> **Note:** Roles do not have to be `admin`, `editor`, or `viewonly` as previously described.
+You can define custom roles as needed.
+> If composite roles are involved, the app will display **effective roles**.

-The [server.js](./server.js) file uses the passport middleware to extract the user roles from the access token.
-This is parsed by the [route.js](./routes.js) and the app is rendered with the routes assinged.
+The server.js file uses the Passport middleware to extract user roles from the access token.
+This is parsed by [routes.js](./ the app is rendered with the assigned routes.

-Conditionally rendering pages for a given role (admin, editor, viewonly) can be done in the [route.js](./routes.js) file.
+Conditionally rendering pages for a given role (e.g., `admin`, `editor`, `viewonly`) can be done in routes.js.
+``